Calcific Tendonitis is also known as calcifying tendonitis or calcified tendonitis.

 The symptoms develop rapidly.
 It may be too painful to move the shoulder, yet resting the shoulder does not relieve the pain.
 It may be difficult to sleep because of the pain.
 Symptoms often resolve within a week or two.

 Calcium deposits can be seen on an x-ray.
 There may be one or many deposits, small or large.
 They are often about a half-inch in diameter.
-The severity of the symptoms of an acute calcific tendonitis attack does not always correlate with the size of the deposits.
+The severity of the symptoms does not always correlate with the size of the deposits.

 Sometime the deposits can be broken up with a hypodermic needle and sucked out with a syringe.
 This procedure often relieves pressure on the tendon and brings quick relief.
 Normal function is often restored within a couple of days.